YusufJati/YusufJati/README.md

 - 👋 Hi, I’m @YusufJati
 - 👀 I’m interested in Machine Learning Development especially at Neural Network
-- 🌱 I’m currently learning how to be your number one
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate with you
-- 📫 How to reach me just call my gf
+- 📫 How to reach me

 <!---
 YusufJati/YusufJati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.